activist-org/activist/README.md

 ## Resources [`⇧`](#contents)

-Resources at the start will aggregate links to files that organizations want to organize and present to their members and the general public (if made open).
-Later the goal is to allow for the creation of unique hosted resources such as maps that indicate areas of interest and presentations of statistical findings from researchers.
+Resources at the start will aggregate links to files that organizations want to present to their members and the general public (if made open).
+Later the goal is to allow for the creation of unique hosted resources such as maps that indicate areas of interest, findings from researchers, news articles and any other kind of information that they would like to share.

 ## Activists [`⇧`](#contents)

 Activists, user accounts, will not be included in the MVP beyond what's needed for organization management.
-The main goal for this component at the start is to derive technical specifications that assure that privacy at the highest level can be provided to those users who want it, while at the same time balancing features needed by the community.
-Activism is a dangerous job for many, and the platform will respect the needs of those who need anonymity in their work and still want to participate.
+The main goal at the start is to derive technical specifications that assure that privacy at the highest level can be provided to those users who want it, while at the same time balancing features needed by the community.
+Activism is dangerous work for many and the platform will respect the needs of those who need anonymity in their work and still want to participate.

 ## Affiliations [`⇧`](#contents)

-activist has various kinds of relationships between organizations and activists that are collectively known as affiliations.
+activist will have various kinds of relationships between organizations and activists that are collectively known as affiliations.
 The possible affiliations include:

-- Supporter: an organization or activist that supports another
+- Supporter: an organization or activist that supports another ➡️
-- Ally: the relationship of mutual support
+- Ally: the relationship of mutual support ↔️

 What kind of affiliate an organization or activist is will determine their notifications and degrees of access to private content.

 ## Votes [`⇧`](#contents)

 Another forthcoming feature, the votes section would allow events to be made in relation to elections and legislation.
+This would allow users to filter by votes to have an impact on the legislative process.
 Generally the idea is that [Wikidata](https://wikidata.org) would be used as a source for votes in the various regions in which activists operate.

 <a id="supported-by"></a>